Crypto-TII/claasp/claasp/cipher_modules/models/smt/README.md

 We are going to give a list of commands that you can use to explore trails of differential analysis for ARX ciphers.

-- `from tii.cipher.ciphers.block_ciphers.speck_block_cipher import SpeckBlockCipher`
+- `from claasp.cipher.ciphers.block_ciphers.speck_block_cipher import SpeckBlockCipher`
   This command will import the cipher for Speck.
 - `from claasp.cipher_modules.models.smt.smt_model import SmtModel`
   This command will import the python class that handles the cipher.